brugal/wolfcamql/README-wolfcam.txt

 * echopopup and echopopupcvar commands to print something on the screen.  /echopopupcvar <cvar> will only print the value.
 Add 'name' if you want to print the cvar name as well.
 Ex:  /echopopupcvar cg_teamModel name.
 Position, time, and widescreen settings are controlled by cg_echoPopupX, cg_echoPopupY, cg_echoPopupTime, and cg_echoPopupWidescreen.

+* /centerprint <string> [char width | 'token']

+   \n    is a new line character  (doesn't work with 'token' option, use %{newline <size>}
+   \'    is a double quote: "
+   \\    is a single backslash: \

+  For 'token' option see 'tokenized frag and obituary messges' section.

+* /resetcenterprinttime  redisplay the last center print message

 * +acc command to show both server side and client side weapon stats window.
 Bound to CTRL by default.
 Position controlled with cg_accX and cg_accY

 * cg_screenDamageAlpha_Team, cg_screenDamage_Team, cg_screenDamage_Self, cg_screenDamageAlpha_Self, cg_screenDamageAlpha, cg_screenDamage